Henry Devereux, 14th Viscount Hereford

-Henry Fleming Lea Devereux, 14th Viscount Hereford PC (9 February 1777 – 31 May 1843) was a British Tory politician.
+Henry Fleming Lea Devereux, 14th Viscount Hereford PC (9 February 1777 – 31 May 1843) was a British Tory peer and politician.
 He served as Captain of the Honourable Corps of Gentlemen-at-Arms between 1827 and 1830 and again between 1834 and 1835.

 Background and education

 Devereux was the son of George Devereux, 13th Viscount Hereford, and Marianna Devereux.
 His maternal grandfather was George Deveraux, of Tregoyd, a distant relation to the line of his father.
 He was educated at Winchester and Trinity College, Oxford.

 Political career

 Devereux succeeded his father in the viscountcy in 1804 and took his seat on the Tory benches in the House of Lords.
 In 1827 he was appointed Captain of the Honourable Band of Gentlemen Pensioners under Lord Goderich, a post he held until 1830, the last two years under the premiership of the Duke of Wellington.
 He held the same office (in 1834 renamed Captain of the Honourable Corps of Gentlemen-at-Arms) from 1834 to 1835 under Sir Robert Peel.
 In 1830 he was admitted to the Privy Council.